AACN-REACT/C-vsJavascript/README.md

 <p>Nothwithstanding, I hope any one else who has stumbled upon this work manages to glean some insight or knowledge from it.</p>

-## Runtimes
+## Runtimes and Versions

-<p>Ofcourse we wouldnt be able to compare the languages without also taking into account the systems that run them.
+<p>Of course we wouldnt be able to compare the languages without also taking into account the systems that run them.
 By that I mean their respective runtimes, the platforms which execute the code.
 This brings us to the first major difference between the two.</p>

-<p>C# runs on .NET Standard compliant frameworks, this includes </p>
+<p>C# runs on .NET Standard compliant frameworks, this includes: </p>
 <ul>
 <li> .NET framework </li>
 <li> .NET core </li>